-Smith has invested into a bond that pays him coupon payment for the infinite period of time.
+Smith has invested in a bond that pays him coupon payment for an infinite period of time.
 This bond pays Smith $100 every year.
 If we assume that the discount rate is 8%, how much Smith should pay for this bond?

 - First of all, we know that the coupon payment every year is $100 for an infinite amount of time.